Command line interfaces

 tasks.py

-file to your repository and try to just runwhich should work but inform you that no tasks are added yet.
+file to your repository and try to just runwhich should work but inform you that no tasks have been added yet.

 -